2018 ACC Championship Game

 The 2018 ACC Championship Game was played on December 1, 2018.
-It was the 14th annual ACC Championship Game, played to determine the 2018 champion of the Atlantic Coast Conference.
+It was the 14th annual ACC Championship Game.
+The Clemson Tigers and the Pittsburgh Panthers played to determine the 2018 champion of the Atlantic Coast Conference.
 The game was held at Bank of America Stadium in Charlotte, North Carolina.
 Clemson emerged victorious and became the 2018 ACC champions, beating Pitt 42–10.

 History

 The 2018 Championship Game was the 14th in the Atlantic Coast Conference's 66-year history.
 Last season, the ACC Championship Game featured the Clemson Tigers, champions of the Atlantic Division, and the Miami Hurricanes, champions of the Coastal Division.
 Clemson won the game 38–3 and went on to the 2017 College Football Playoff.

 Teams

 Clemson

 The Clemson Tigers finished the season with a 12–0 undefeated record.
 This is the Tigers' fourth straight appearance in the championship game.
 They have won the previous three championship games.
 During the season, they defeated Georgia Tech, Syracuse, Wake Forest, NC State, Florida State, Louisville, Boston College and Duke in conference play.
 Their season was also highlighted by 2 wins over SEC teams (Texas A&M and South Carolina).
 The Tigers come into the game ranked #2 in both the AP and Coaches poll.